eibay/gethn/README.md

   - "open http://localhost:3000"                 : opens default browser window

 ### Settings
-  - The default hourly fetch interval can be changed from *"config/initializers/aggregator.rb"*
+  - The default hourly fetch interval can be changed from *"config/initializers/aggregator.rb"* at line 36, *hourly_fetch = scheduler.every '60m'*  :means 60 minutes

 ### This app is built using these technologies.
 Kindly visit the link if you have not installed them yet.
 - Version system : [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)